 Caribbean Princess is likely to be the first mega cruise ship to make use of the Panama Canal expansion.
 Disney Cruise Line has also scheduled voyages using the new locks for 2017, although its ship, the Disney Wonder, is not a post-Panamax vessel and can fit in the old locks.

-The Celebrity Cruises, Holland America and Royal Caribbean cruise lines, which operate mega-ships, do not currently have plans to send them through the new locks, according to Travel Weekly.
+The Celebrity Cruises, Holland America and Royal Caribbean cruise lines, which operate mega-ships, do not currently have plans to send them through the new locks.
 The expansion does not appear to be affecting the recreational travel industry nearly as much as it does commercial shipping.

 Panamax greatly reduces voyage length for mega-ships in what could be a huge boon to the freight industry.
 The Christian Science Monitor reported that while the pre-expansion canal could accommodate only 6% of the world's liquefied natural gas tankers, the improvements enable access to 90% of the current global fleet.